Looking for an easy organic marmalade recipe? Try my very favourite recipe, that’s tried and tested and downright delicious.

 There are a few things in life I don’t bother with.
 Organic oranges are one of them.
 I may be wrong, but my thinking is that the peel is probably too thick for pesticides to get through.
 My one exception with oranges is when I’m cooking or baking with them and the recipe calls for the zest or peel of an orange.
 Then I’ll splash out on fancy organic oranges.

 The other month I really fancied some marmalade and looked for some in the shops.
-The cheapest I could find for a jar of organic marmalade was £3, which felt a bit extravagant for me.
+The cheapest I could find for a jar of organic marmalade was £7, which felt a bit extravagant to me.
 As we weren’t too far off of marmalade season I thought I would bide my time and make my own organic marmalade to make my money go further.

 And here we are – marmalade season!
 I picked up some organic oranges and managed to make 9 jars of organic marmalade for £8.
 That’s less than 89p a jar!
 Take that fancy shop-bought marmalade!